3.3.2 Family Group Conference

 Feedback from children and young people and extended family members who have attended FGC's has shown that they find them a far better way of getting their wishes and feelings heard.

 Consideration should be given to FGCs as part of a support plan for the family.
-FGCs should be considered where there is a likelihood of intervention to look at alternative support or care for the family or where there are two or more potential positive kinship assessments within the family.
+FGCs should be considered where there is a likelihood of intervention to look at alternative support or care for the family.

 The Public Law Outline clearly indicates that FGCs must be considered prior to any proceedings.